mmozeiko/rpi/README.md

 `pi_version` is which Raspberry Pi you want to target - `pi1`, `pi2`, `pi3` or `pi3-64`.
 pi3-64 is available only for Arch Linux ARM.

-This script will also set necessary environment variables for [pkg-config][pkgconfig] to work.
+This script will also set necessary environment variables for [pkg-config][pkgconfig] to work - it will use only packages from sysroot folder, not from your host folder.

 Remember to source it every time you want to use clang for compiling your code.